blaenk/site/content/notes/problem-solving.md

 | points | sites, positions, data records, locations |
 | polygons | shapes, regions, configurations, boundaries |
 | strings | text, characters, patterns, labels |

-## Creating Types

-Designing and creating types can help by:

-* Enabling the assumption that methods exist, to be filled-in later.
-* Provides a clearer intent through cleaner, higher-level code.
-* There are smaller, less hairy functions.

-## Codifying Invariants

-When a problem specifies conditions or predicates under which a solution satisfies the problem, codify those conditions in code to make it easier to reason about the solution.

-## Impossibility

-If a problem seems impossible, consider that you may be overthinking it.
-Ask clarifying questions or try to think about it a different way.

-## Premature Optimization

-Don't fall for the trap of premature optimization.
-It's true that solutions should preferably be optimal, but thinking about the solution _and_ optimality from the beginning can be overwhelming.

-## Theoretical Solutions

-Do mention theoretical approaches even if they're not eventually implemented.
-For example, if an algorithm would only work if a BigNum type were used, to prevent overflows, mention it.
-It will communicate that you're at least aware of that approach, even if you don't or can't ultimately use it.

-In other words, try to lose the "not invented here" (NIH) horse-blinders often associated with algorithm puzzle solutions, where we limit our search space to what we can implement from scratch.

-## Simpler Test Cases

-It's easy to get overwhelmed or confused with the test case provided by the problem.
-Sometimes instead of giving many small manageable test cases, they give one large test case that exhibits each of the edge cases that will be tested for.
-Trying to mentally model a solution for that large, comprehensive test case can be daunting and time consuming.

-Try to reduce the test case to multiple minimal test cases, but _be careful_ to ensure that you are still representing the problem.
-Seek confirmation if possible.

-Once a solution is designed, make sure it works for the original test case and not just the minimal test cases you came up with.

 # Complexity